lynchdean/Open-Freelance-Hub/functional_spec/functional_spec.md

 - **Smart Contracts**: Self-executing programmable contracts that allow for the transfer of currencies on the blockchain, and the updating of the public ledger.
 - **Ethereum**: An open platform that allows for the development of decentralised applications.
 - **Ether**: The common cryptocurrency used in the ethereum environment.
+- **Ðapp**: An app consisting of a user interface and a decentralised backend built on the the Ethereum blockchain.
+- **Gas Price**: The price paid to process a contract or transaction onto the Ethereum blockchain.
-- **Solidity**: The language used to program smart contracts for the ethereum blockchain.
+- **Solidity**: The language used to program smart contracts for the Ethereum blockchain.
+- **web3.js**: A JavaScript API compatible with the Ethereum blockchain.
+- **MetaMask**: A browser plugin for Chrome and Firefox which allows you to browse Ðapps without running a full Etherium Node.

-## 2. General Description
+### 2. General Description

 #### 2.1 Product/System Functions